Email FacebookTwitterMenu burgerClose thin

 How to Find a Broker

-Whichever type of broker you are looking for, there are a number of ways to find one who’s suitable.
+Whichever type of broker you are looking for, there are several ways to find one who’s suitable.
 Your financial advisor also might be an insurance broker.
 Just be aware that if you hire a financial advisor who also acts as a broker, he or she will have potential conflicts of interest.
 That’s because these advisors will earn additional compensation from selling insurance or equity products, which may incentivize them to do so.

-The Bottom Line
+Bottom Line

 If you use a broker, make sure you know upfront what their fees are.
 They generally earn a commission based on how much money they spend.
 However, you’ll want to know exactly how they get paid.
 This will prevent any surprises about how much you have to pay them.
-In the case of insurance brokers, this will also let you know if there are any potential conflicts of interest that might lead your broker to pick more expensive products for you, even if you don’t need them.
+In the case of insurance brokers, this will also let you know if any potential conflicts of interest might lead your broker to pick more expensive products for you, even if you don’t need them.

 Investing Tips